nakednous/proscene3_design/source.md

 public interface Grabber {
 	/**
 	 * Defines the rules to set the application object as
-	 * an input grabber.
-	 */
-	boolean checkIfGrabsInput(BogusEvent event);
+	 * an input grabber according to a given BogusEvent */ boolean checkIfGrabsInput(BogusEvent event);

 	/**
 	 * Defines how the application object should behave
-	 * according to a given BogusEvent, which may hold
+	 * according to a given BogusEvent
-	 * a user-defined callback routine.
 	 */
 	void performInteraction(BogusEvent event);
 }